PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 So without adding extra markup, the solution is to use a pseudo element.
 Either [before](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) or [after](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) will do.
 Which you choose depends on the position of the icon (before for icon on the left, after for icon on the right) but it doesn't matter since position can be controlled in other ways.

-For this example, let's say we have a download link with the download icon to the right of it.
+For this example, let's say we have a download link with the download icon to the right of it like this:
 <!-- Show image of proposed link -->
 ![Download link](./figures/link_with_icon.png)